It is a prescription medicine used to treat certain skin infections, such as impetigo and methicillin-resistant Staphylococcus aureus.

 Use Mupirocin for the duration prescribed by your doctor.

-Do not take Mupirocin if you are allergic to it or any of its ingredients.
+Do not take Mupirocin if you are allergic to it or any ingredients.
 Use caution when applying it to the face and avoid the eye area.

 Trademarks of Mupirocina